 |

-Public viewing will be from 12 PM until 6 PM, Tuesday, December 20, 2022 at Clark S. Brown & Sons Funeral Home.
-Funeral service 12 noon, Wednesday, December 21, 2022 in the chapel of Clark S. Brown & Sons Funeral Home.
-The family will greet friends thirty minutes prior to service. *Masks required
+Public viewing will be from 12:00 PM until 6:00 PM, Tuesday, July 16, 2024 at Clark S. Brown & Sons Funeral Home.
+Funeral service 12:00 PM, Wednesday, July 17, 2024 in the chapel of Clark S. Brown & Sons Funeral Home.
+Family visitation thirty-minutes prior to service.
+Interment Parklawn Memorial Gardens.

 |